ga-wdi-lessons/ruby-oop/readme.md

 ### Getting and Setting Properties

-To **get** Juan's first name, I can't simply type `juan.firstname`.
-To **set** Juan's first name, I can't simply type `juan.firstname = "Jorge"`
+To **get** Juan's first name, we can't simply type `juan.firstname`.
+To **set** Juan's first name, we can't simply type `juan.firstname = "Jorge"`

 The only things available **outside** an instance are its methods. `@firstname` is a property, not a method.
-We can't access 'data' inside of an instance unless it contains methods that let us do so.
+We can't access data inside of an instance unless it contains methods that let us do so.

-To make a property "gettable" and "settable", we need to create "getter" and setter methods for it.
+To make a property "gettable" and "settable", we need to create "getter" and "setter" methods for it.

 ```rb
 class User